Mia Martini: Disagreement with her record company and last album

-Later her record company Polygram forced her to participate in the selection process for the Sanremo Music Festival of 1994.
-The track was rejected, and Martini was not convinced with the song.
+Later, her record company Polygram forced her to participate in the selection process for the Sanremo Music Festival of 1994.
+The track was rejected, and Martini was not convinced by the song.

-The news aroused an uproar, and singer Claudia Mori offered to replace Martini in the competition.
-Martini declined the offer, which was no tallowed under the regulations of Sanremo Festival.
+The news aroused an uproar, and singer Claudia Mori offered Martini to replace her in the competition.
+Martini declined the offer, which was not allowed under the regulations of the Sanremo Festival.

 In 1994, Martini moved to a new record company, RTI Music, with which she completed recording her new album started with the previous label, where the singer had some disagreements.
 The album, her last one, was titled La musica che mi gira intorno, in which she reinterpreted songs by her favorite authors, who wrote those tracks "in a moment of great love, or great frailty": among them "Hotel Supramonte" and "Fiume Sand Creek" by Fabrizio De André, "Mimì sarà" by Francesco De Gregori, "Dillo alla luna" by Vasco Rossi, "Tutto sbagliato baby" by Eugenio and Edoardo Bennato, "La musica che gira intorno" by Ivano Fossati and the unreleased song "Viva l'amore" by Mimmo Cavallo.

 The album was the first of a series of projects based on the reinterpretation of various authors and musical genres, which the artist did not have time to work on: from the Neapolitan classics to the more modern ones by Pino Daniele and tributes to Tom Waits and Billie Holiday.

 In March 1995, two months before her death, Martini announced to her fan club Chez Mimì plans for a new album entirely dedicated to the moon and in 1996, it was planned a duet with the singer Mina.
 Mina, a few months after Martini's death, was the first singer to dedicate a recording tribute to her in her album Pappa di latte, which included a personal cover of the song Almeno tu nell'universo.